-The FCO advise against all but essential travel to the whole country.
+The Foreign and Commonwealth Office (FCO) no longer advise against all but essential travel to the British Virgin Islands (BVI).

 Although there’s no recent history of terrorism in the British Virgin Islands, attacks can’t be ruled out.
 See Terrorism

 Take out comprehensive travel and medical insurance before you travel.